Data Analyst (Level 4)

 • Employed 30 hours or more per week for the duration of the apprenticeship.

 • Preferably, evidence of English and Maths at GCSE C/4 or above / Functional Skills Level 2 / Equivalent.
-(If the candidate does not have evidence of Maths and English at the relevant level, there are two options; 1. via HEE funded online revision and exams (see Useful Information Tab)
+If the candidate does not have evidence of Maths and English at the relevant level, there are two options; 1. via NHSE funded online revision and exams.
+Or, 2, Education Provider will support the learner through the relevant learning and exams, alongside their apprenticeship.
+An initial diagnostic assessment will be completed by the Education Provider at application stage to determine suitability for this option.

 Full requirements and details are found on the course webpage/information.